 WELCOMING NEW RESIDENTS!

-Keeping our residents safe during Covid-19 has been our number one priority and to date we have had no Covid infections at Middleton Hall Retirement Village.
+Keeping our residents safe during Covid-19 has been our number one priority and to date.

 We are delighted to be welcoming new residents.
 Since July we have re-opened our waiting list and have had a number of new residents move in successfully under a careful admissions procedure.

 Keeping our residents safe during Covid-19

-As pandemic restrictions are being eased we have been reflecting on the vital steps we have taken since the start of the year to keep our residents safe and have drawn up the following insight into our Coronavirus Pandemic Response.
+In light of the ongoing pandemic restrictions we have been reflecting on the vital steps we have taken since the start of the year to keep our residents safe and have drawn up the following insight into our Coronavirus Pandemic Response.

 Getting our planning in place – January

 By the time the UK government-imposed lockdown on 23 March 2020 Middleton Hall Retirement Village had already been in quarantine for over a fortnight.

 In January, having seen what was happening in China, and then Italy, our leadership team took decisive steps to update the global pandemic plan which has been part of our emergency event contingency plans since the Avian Flu crisis in 2004.